DessimozLab/edgehog/README.md

 To do this, you would first need to input your list of species to the TimeTree website, and obtain a species tree where the branch length corresponds to an inferred time of evolution (using molecular and fossil data).
 After you obtain this tree, please curate it to make sure all the species name are consistent between your original species tree and the obtained species tree.

-After this have been done, you can use the ```extract_age_timetree.py``` script, available in this repository.
+After this has been done, you can use the ```extract_age_timetree.py``` script, available in this repository.
 This will update your EdgeHOG output for extant species with the estimated age of adjacencies in Million years.

 ```extract_age_timetree.py -s edgehog_species_tree.nwk -t timetree_species_tree.nwk -i input_edgehog_folder/ -o output_folder/```